-What kind of website will benefit from these tips?
+What kinds of websites will benefit from these tips?

 There are three types of localized websites that should be optimized this way.